-Trademark and service mark registration is granted for a term of ten years, renewable every ten years.
+Trademark and service mark registration is granted for a term of ten years from the filing date, renewable every subsequent ten years.
 Assignments or license agreements granting the right to use trademarks must be registered.

 Designation of origin is registered for an indefinite term subject to the condition that the specific qualities of a product manufactured in a respective geographic area are maintained.
 The right to use the names of protected designation of origin is valid for ten years from the date of submitting an application to expert organization and each time is extended for ten years at the owner's request made during the last year of its validity subject to the condition that the specific qualities of the product with respect to which the designation of origin was registered are maintained.